Dr Inoka Sixsmith (female)

-The Practice Manager Deputy Practice Manager and Office Managers are responsible for ensuring the surgery runs safely and efficiently; we offer a friendly and high quality service to our patients and a rewarding and happy working environment for the team.
+The Practice Manager and Deputy Practice Manager are responsible for ensuring the surgery runs safely and efficiently; we offer a friendly and high quality service to our patients and a rewarding and happy working environment for the team.
 Roles include:

 - Arranging doctor, nurse and admin staff rotas;

 - Staff management and training;

 - Handling and reviewing all significant events and complaints to ensure we learn from these;

 - Managing surgery finances;

 - Ensuring we contribute towards national and local health improvement targets and develop to meet the changing needs of patients and the wider NHS.